Anxiety: Symptoms, Causes and How to Manage It

 How Mentis Helps with Anxiety

 Mentis was specifically designed to support anxiety management using CBT.
 The AI chatbot guides you through cognitive restructuring — identifying anxious thoughts and examining the evidence for and against them.
 Daily activities include breathing exercises, grounding techniques, and gradual exposure tasks.
 The mood tracker lets you track your anxiety level daily to see whether your coping strategies are working.
 Read our complete guide to managing anxiety for practical steps.
+For anyone asking "I feel anxious — what should I do right now?", the Mentis app provides immediate guided breathing exercises, a CBT chatbot to work through the anxious thought, and a daily plan to build long-term resilience.
+It is free to download and available 24/7.

 Frequently Asked Questions